SkylineCommunications/dataminer-docs/user-guide/part_7/SkylineDataminerFolder/DB_xml.md

 4. Save the file and restart the DMA.

 > [!NOTE]
-> For more information on how to configure TLS and security in Elasticsearch, see [Configuring TLS and security in Elasticsearch](https://community.dataminer.services/documentation/configuring-tls-and-security-in-elasticsearch/).
+> For more information on how to configure TLS and security in Elasticsearch, see *[Configuring TLS and security in Elasticsearch](https://community.dataminer.services/documentation/configuring-tls-and-security-in-elasticsearch/)*.

 ### CMDB settings